Graphic Design Mistakes

 1. Too many fonts.

-A common mistake beginner designers make is using too many fonts within a single piece.
+A common graphic design mistake is using too many fonts within a single piece.
 By going with more than three fonts in any one layout, you’re likely creating a piece that’s distracting, disorganized, and lacking in continuity.
 A seasoned professional will carefully craft a design that utilizes no more than two fonts and doesn’t divert from the overall design.

 2. Color combinations that fail